TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpFileFormatting/FileStructure.rst

 Namespace
 =========

-The namespace declaration of each PHP file in the TYPO3 Core shows where the file belongs inside TYPO3 CMS.
+The namespace declaration of each PHP file in the `TYPO3 Core`:pn: shows where the file belongs inside `TYPO3 CMS`:pn:.
 The namespace starts with :php:`TYPO3\CMS`, then the extension name in UpperCamelCase, a backslash and then the name of the subfolder of :file:`Classes/`, in which the file is located (if any).
 E.g. the file